GeoscienceAustralia/Floor_Height_Data_Model/README.md

     docker compose run app alembic revision --autogenerate -m "notes on migration changes"

-This command will generate a new file in ['versions'](./src/alembic/versions/).
+This command will generate a new file in [`versions`](./src/alembic/versions/).
 This should be checked over to ensure it is as expected.
-For some migrations, for example where data may need to be migrated between tables, custom code will need to be included in the migration. **Although programatically generated, all migration scripts should be included in git.**
+Some migrations, for example where data may need to be migrated between tables, will require custom code. **Although programatically generated, all migration scripts should be included in git.**

 To update the database with this new migration run the following.
 This will run all pending